-The DuPage County Green Party (DCGP) is a political party whose goal is to support candidates for political office that will bring economic, social, racial, environmental and democratic justice to all of the people of DuPage County.
+The DuPage County Green Party (DCGP) is a political party whose goal is to support candidates for political office that will bring economic, social, racial, environmental and democratic justice to all of the people of DuPage County, IL.

 Formed in 2002, the DCGP is the county’s only political party that places voluntary limits on its fundraising by not accepting big money special interest donations.

 An affiliated local of the Illinois Green Party, the DuPage Greens are 100% people-powered, relying on volunteerism and small contributions to fuel its mission of making government more fair, accountable, efficient and productive for all members of the community.

 For more detailed information see: